ThensiB/RepVGG-GELAN/README.md

 # RepVGG-GELAN: Enhanced GELAN with VGG-STYLE ConvNets for Brain Tumour Detection

 ## Overview
-RepVGG-GELAN is a novel deep learning model designed for accurate and efficient brain tumour detection in medical images.
+RepVGG-GELAN is a novel deep-learning model designed for accurate and efficient brain tumour detection in medical images.
 It integrates RepVGG, a reparameterized convolutional approach, into the YOLO framework, enhancing speed and precision.
-The model also leverages Generalized Efficient Layer Aggregation Network (GELAN) to further improve feature extraction and detection performance.
+The model also leverages the Generalized Efficient Layer Aggregation Network (GELAN) to further improve feature extraction and detection performance.

 ## Features
 - Enhanced YOLO architecture by incorporating RepVGG for optimized object detection.
 - Efficient feature extraction by utilizing GELAN for improved accuracy and speed.
-- State-of-the-Art Performance by Achieving superior results compared to existing RCS-YOLO models.
+- State-of-the-art performance by Achieving superior results compared to existing RCS-YOLO models.
-- Optimized for medical imaging, tailored for brain tumour detection using deep learning.
+- Optimized for medical imaging, tailored for brain tumor detection using deep learning.

 ## Dataset
 The model is trained and evaluated on the **Brain Tumour Detection 2020 (Br35H) dataset** from Kaggle.
 This dataset consists of 701 medical images labeled for tumour detection.